 Counting The Cost

-Some of us want to do more than just enjoy the benefits that God bestows.
-We want to serve him in some capacity, either full-time in a professional ministry, or part-time as a layperson, whichever he prefers.
+Some of us want to do more than enjoy God’s benefits.
+We want to serve him in some capacity, either full-time in a professional ministry or part-time as a layperson, whichever he prefers.

 God says we must count the cost when considering this outcome.
-We need to be ready, willing, and able to commit ourselves to him unconditionally, without any reservations.
+We must be ready, willing, and able to commit to him unconditionally, without any reservations.

 Counting the cost means giving up figurative ownership of everything we have, do, and are.
 It means agreeing to follow God on his terms, not ours.
 Jesus explains this concept in Luke 14:26-33.

-If you are serious about serving God and want to count the cost of following him unconditionally, find a pad of paper and make a list of the following items.
+If you are serious about serving God and want to count the cost of following him unconditionally, find a pad of paper and list the following items.

 • The good things you currently enjoy, e.g., activities, comforts, conveniences, hobbies, material items, relationships, career.